 Sight offset can also be a problem for precision shooting.
 Using an AR-style rifle with a red dot this error can be as large as three inches or more depending on the specific mount and optic used.
 Depending on what type of laser-equipped gun you are using the offset may be able to be corrected with a elevation adjustment.
 Firearms equipped with iron sights don’t exhibit this problem to the same degree.

 The system isn’t cheap by any stretch.
 Prices for the Home Theater system start at around $1,000 for the HT-205 and range upwards to $5,999 for their top of the line system complete with camera, computer, projector, software, shotgun, rifle, and pistol.
 Various accessories are also available for an additional cost.
-That may sound like a lot of money, and it surely is, but considering the cost of ammunition these days such a setup could very quickly pay for itself.
+That may sound like a lot of money, and it surely is, but considering the cost of ammunition these days such a replica omega setup could very quickly pay for itself.

 Users of the base system are faced with some pretty specific computing and projector specifications that must be met in order to setup a functioning system.
 For the computer, 32-bit Windows OS, a 1.8 Ghz processor, 512 MB of RAM, and 1 GB of drive space are required.
 In addition, a second video card by NVIDIA with at least 512 MB of RAM must be added to the motherboard.
 Integral video cards and cards of another brand will not work.
 This is not an insignificant hurdle for a shooter who is not technologically minded.
 The alternative is to upgrade to a more expensive model that includes the computer and projector.